rahulhegde126/rahulhegde126/README.md

 ## 📚 Currently Exploring

+- working on  IC aging and recycle ic ditection
-- FPGA design and RTL verification
+- Vlsi and RTL verification
-- RISC-V architecture and low-level programming
+- RISC-V architecture and assembly-level programming
 - Computer networks and protocol analysis with Wireshark/GNS3

 ---